florasi/Villain/README.md

 # Villain
-Code for the paper "VILLAIN: Practical Backdoor Attacks Against Split Learning"
+Code for the paper "VILLAIN: Backdoor Attacks Against Vertical Split Learning"

 # Our method of label inference and backdoor attack